adshares/adshares-docs/protocol/authentication/index.rst

 The :ref:`ADS Blockchain <protocol-definitions-blockchain>` is the backbone of the whole ecosystem.

-Thus, the first step is to set up an :ref:`ADS Account <protocol-definitions-account>` on the :ref:`ADS Blockchain <protocol-definitions-blockchain>`.
+Thus, the first step is to set up an :ref:`ADS Account <protocol-definitions-account>` on :ref:`ADS Blockchain <protocol-definitions-blockchain>`.
 This account will be used for handling incoming and outgoing :ref:`Payments <protocol-payments>`, and sending :ref:`Broadcasts <protocol-synchronization-sendbroadcast>`.

 The account can be created by the node operator, but a more convenient way is to use the :ref:`ADS Wallet <protocol-definitions-wallet>` browser plugin.